aws-amplify/amplify-js/packages/datastore/docs/datastore-lifecycle-events.md

 4. ### **Begin processing the subscription buffer**
    1. If we receive subscription messages any time in the process of initializing subscriptions, performing sync queries, and processing the mutation queue, we buffer the subscription messages until everything else is completed.
 Once we have completed processing the mutation queue, we then process the subscription buffer.
 5. ### **DataStore is now in "ready" state**

+TODO: diagram for the above (i.e. sync engine)

 - For additional reference, and how the above are published as Hub events, see [the docs](https://docs.amplify.aws/lib/datastore/datastore-events/q/platform/js/)